shipshapecode/shepherd/CONTRIBUTING.md

 1. Most of the _editable_ code lives in the `src` directory while built code will end up in the `dist` directory upon running `yarn build`.

-2. The demo app is served out of the `docs/welcome` directory.
+2. The demo app is served out of the `demo` directory.
 Running `yarn start` will open it in your browser and initiate a live-reloading session as you make changes.

 ## Opening Pull Requests